wericchoi/wericchoi.github.io/_pages/about.md

 ---

 I'm a PhD student at UNC Chapel Hill.
-I work on questions in normative ethics and value theory (as it relates to population ethics) and AI ethics.
+I work on questions in normative ethics and value theory (as they relate to population ethics) and AI ethics.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.